department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/overall-content-IA/202-01-health-apt-tree-test-round3/tree-test-my-health-research-plan.md

 - Evaluate the findability of various information within the "My Health" structure
 - Evaluate if participants understand what to find under "Health history" vs "Medical records"
-- Gain insights on what information participants expect to find with an appointment vs with health history or medical records
+- Gain insights on what information participants expect to find with "Aappointments" vs "Health history" or "Medical records" sections

 ## Outcome